Want the fast facts on general practice?

-Want the fast facts on general practice?
-Here are seven compelling reasons to love it as your future profession.
+Here are ten compelling reasons to love it as your future profession.

-Every day is different
+1. Every day is different

 The diversity of patients and medical presentations is one of the most enjoyable aspects for many GPs who thrive on the variety and thrill of not knowing what will come through the door next.

 Every day as a GP you will use all the knowledge you learnt at medical school, not just a small part of it.
 It's a daily brainteaser that will never let you get bored.

-Special interest?
+4. Special interest?
 Sub-specialise!

 At any one time there are numerous GP registrars in special skills posts pursuing their interest in paediatrics, anaesthesia, emergency medicine, academia and many others.
 The GP training program offers all GP registrars an opportunity to pursue a sub-specialty of their choice.
 Find out more about career options.

-Supportive training, supportive workplace
+8. Supportive training, supportive workplace